There few assistants in college football who pulled in a better recruiting haul this year than Kendal Briles.

 Briles: Antwan was a really good high school football player.
 I saw him, and the kid could run.
 He wasn’t real tall.
 He committed to us on a junior day in February and held strong the whole time.
 He was 192 pounds, and he’s been as high as 222 -- he’s gained 30 pounds of pure muscle.
 He’s one of the strongest kids we have on the team without a doubt.
 My expectation for him now is to be the best wide receiver in the United States of America.
 He’s proven what he can do on the football field, now we have to make sure he keeps getting better.
 The spring is big for him.
 We won’t let him go as much -- we have other guys we want to get reps, and we know what he can do.
 But there are things for him to work on, and he’s very excited to get back out there and get back to work.

 Briles: With Corey, you don’t think he had a splash as a freshman, but if you look at it, he was second all-time among Baylor freshmen in receiving yards next to Kendall Wright.
 That’s pretty good company.
 He has a chance to have a tremendous career.
 He’s a little bit raw, but has tremendous speed, tremendous hands and catches the ball very well.
 He wants to be great.
 And he’s a tough guy.
+That allows us to play him inside and outside.
 He’s not a big guy (5-foot-10) but at 190 pounds, he’s very stout.
 He can play inside and outside because he can handle the blocking stuff well with how strong he is.
-We’re going to have him plugged in all over the field, and he gives us a really dynamic factor.
+We’re going to have him plugged in all over the field, and he gives a really dynamic factor.

 As for Robbie, it’s hard to come in and play as a true freshman.
 I probably should have redshirted Robbie because he didn’t get the experience that he probably needed.
 He got to play in some big games, but he hurt his ankle early against West Virginia, then again against Kansas, and was out the latter part of the year.
 He gained 10 pounds in the fall, changed his body in the last two months and looks tremendous.
 He’s going to have an unbelievable spring, and I can’t wait for the fall for him.
 He’s about as natural as it gets.